Canadian Pain Task Force Online Consultation

 • Chronic Pain is a Terminal Diagnoses

-by jennypuff, about 4 years ago
+by jennypuff, over 4 years ago

 Nobody realizes how close we are to death, despite not being terminal.
 What they don't understand is chronic pain is terminal.
 It will eventually kill.
 It will deteriorate your mental health until you are a shell of who you used to be, and take the joy away from your life.